Live Resin Concentrates and Their Benefits Explained

 Cannabis veterans have known the pleasures of Live Resin Concentrates for ages.
 They have always been the means to a fast and potent high.
 But novice users are joining the demand because of medical benefits, too.

 Resin carries the sought-after THC and CBD cannabinoids, but it also includes the flavonoids and terpenes that produce the flavors and aromas that differentiate cannabis strains.
-Live Resin is a matter of catching that botanical juice at just the right time to avoid all the natural loss that occurs during drying and harvesting.
+Live Resin is about capturing that botanical juice at just the right time to avoid the natural loss that occurs during drying and harvesting.

 How Live Resin is processed.

 Live Resin producers handle the brittle trichomes delicately to avoid damage.
 However, the freezing adds water content as the cold separates its chemicals.
-One problem is that the butane used in some processes leaves toxins behind.
-It takes unique sophisticated and expensive equipment and technology to make this work well – and safely.
+One problem is that the butane used in some processes can leave behind toxins.
+It takes unique, sophisticated, and expensive equipment and technology to make this work well – and safely.
 The extraction process is sort of like a pricey bootlegger’s still because it precipitates the isolation and salvage of Live Resin.

 The Live Resin concentrates: